• Sun. Nov 23rd, 2025

 IT ALL BEGAN IN GREECE IN 1957

-A frappé is a Greek iced coffee based drink made from instant coffee, water, and ice.
-Additions include sugar or milk, but this remains optional.
-The story of how the frappé came to be, as we know it today, begins in Greece, which is a country renowned for its rich coffee culture. ‘frappé’ is derived from the French word ‘frapper,’ which is used to describe a drink chilled with ice.
+The story of the frappé begins in 1957 in a country renowned for its rich coffee culture.
+Although the word ‘frappé’ is derived from the French word ‘frapper,’ which is used to describe a drink chilled with ice, the drink was born out of a series of circumstances in Thessaloniki in Northern Greece.
+A frappé is typically an iced coffee-based drink made from instant coffee, water, and ice.
+Additions include sugar or milk, but these remain optional.
 In the context of coffee, frappé refers to the method used to create the beverage.
 This involves shaking and mixing the components to achieve a frothy texture.
 While variations of the frappé now exist globally, it is widely accepted that the Greek frappé was the original version of the drink.
 The frappé, because of this, will always hold a special place in the hearts of most Greek coffee enthusiasts.

 THE FIRST-EVER FRAPPE